OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 Applications should generally scan uploaded files with anti-malware software to ensure that they do not contain anything malicious.
 The easiest way to test for this is using the [EICAR test file](https://www.eicar.org/?page_id=3950), which is an safe file that is flagged as malicious by all anti-malware software.

 Depending on the type of application, it may be necessary to test for other dangerous file types, such as Office documents containing malicious macros.
-Tools such as the [Metasploit Framework](https://github.com/rapid7/metasploit-framework) can be used to generate malicious files for various formats.
+Tools such as the [Metasploit Framework](https://github.com/rapid7/metasploit-framework) and the [Social Engineer Toolkit (SET)](https://github.com/trustedsec/social-engineer-toolkit) can be used to generate malicious files for various formats.

 When this file is uploaded, it should be detected and quarantined or deleted by the application.
 Depending on how the application processes the file, it may not be obvious whether this has taken place.